gpalomar/jitsi-emojis/README.md

 # Jitsi Emojis 😜

-This project allows [Jitsi](https://github.com/jitsi/jitsi-meet) users to use more emojis than the given in the existing chat.
+This project is a browser extension for Chrome and Firefox that allows [Jitsi Meet](https://github.com/jitsi/jitsi-meet) users to use more emojis than the given in the existing chat.

-### Existing Emojis:
+### Default avilable Emojis:

 ![Jitsi Emojis](./images/available-emojis.png "Existing Emojis")

-### New Emojis:
+### New Emojis using the extension:

 ![Screenshot](./images/screenshot.png "Jitsi Chat Emojis")

-Jitsi Emojis extension has been published in the [Google Web Store](https://chrome.google.com/webstore/detail/efpjapcfbmghlhgbbbnacehjejacemdn).
+Jitsi Emojis browser extension has been published in the [Google Web Store](https://chrome.google.com/webstore/detail/efpjapcfbmghlhgbbbnacehjejacemdn) and [Firefox Browser Add-ons](https://addons.mozilla.org/ca/firefox/addon/jitsi-emojis/).

 ## Author

-Guillem Palomar.
+Guillem Palomar

 ## Contributing